Tips for choosing a penetration testing company

 Share on linkedin

-Learn the right questions to ask when choosing a penetration testing company with our top 10 tips.
+Learn the right questions to ask when choosing a penetration testing company with our top 10 tips and make better decisions when hiring a pentest provider.

 Cybersecurity is a critical component in any successful modern business, and the need to protect data and systems from cyber-attacks has become increasingly important in today’s digital environment.

-Businesses must take measures to ensure their confidential data is kept secure, protect against disruption caused by cyber-attacks and minimize reputational damages and fines caused by data breaches.
+Businesses must ensure their confidential data is kept secure and protected against disruption caused by cyber-attacks and minimize reputational damages and fines caused by data breaches.

 With regulatory compliance such as GDPR and PCI DSS, together with the increase in popularity of SOC 2, one of the most effective ways to tick all the boxes is by having a solid cybersecurity program in place, and security testing is a vital part of it.